-This event is being held to celebrate Jon Utley's 80th birthday.
+This event was held to celebrate Jon Utley's 80th birthday.
 Jon Utley is the publisher of The American Conservative magazine, and an entrepreneur.
-The event is under the auspices of the Committee for the Republic.
-Speakers will include Fran Griffin, Allan Brownfeld, Lee Edwards of the Victims of Communism Memorial Foundation, Grover Norquist, Francis Beckett, and Richard Viguerie.
-Jon Utley will speak about some of the lessons learned during his action-packed life, including Why War is Washington's Favored Action, and the Growing Police State in America.
-Bruce Fein will present Mr. Utley with The Defender of Liberty Award on behalf of the Committee for the Republic.
+The event was under the auspices of the Committee for the Republic.
+Speakers included Fran Griffin, Allan Brownfeld, Lee Edwards of the Victims of Communism Memorial Foundation, Allan Ryskind, editor-at-large of Human Events newspaper, Dan McCarthy, editor of The American Conservative, Grover Norquist, Francis Beckett, and Richard Viguerie.
+Jon Utley spoke about some of the lessons learned during his action-packed life, including Why War is Washington's Favored Action, and the Growing Police State in America.
+Bruce Fein presented Mr. Utley with The Defender of Liberty Award on behalf of the Committee for the Republic.

 Empire Salon | Metropolitan Club

 1700 H St NW

 Washington, DC 20036